poolofstake/PSK/README.md

 # Pool of Stake
-We have created a Pool for Proof of Stake blockchains.
+We will create a Pool for Proof of Stake blockchains.

 <p align="center">